adobeio/adobeio-documentation/Webhook_docs_intro.md

 ![ngrok on port 4040](img/ngrok.png "ngrok on port 4040")

-In the ngrok UI, you can see the URL for your localhost, labeled "Web Interface", plus the public-facing URLs ngrok generates to forward HTTP and HTTPS traffic to your localhost.
+In the ngrok UI, you can see the URL for viewing the ngrok logs, labeled "Web Interface", plus the public-facing URLs ngrok generates to forward HTTP and HTTPS traffic to your localhost.
 You can use either of those public-facing URLs to register your Webhook with Adobe I/O, so long as your application is configured to respond on your localhost accordingly.
-Once your testing phase is complete, you would then replace the ngrok URL with the public URL for your deployed app.
+Once your testing phase is complete, you would then replace the ngrok URL in your Adobe I/O integration with the public URL for your deployed app.

 <a id="org926a538"></a>